yue/yue/README.md

 with following clarifications:

-* Using or copying headers of this software is not considered as containing its code, so you are not obliged to license your source code under MS-RL when using code from header files.
+* Using or copying headers of this software is not considered as containing its code.
-* Linking with the code of this software (either statically or dynamically) is not considered as containing its code.
+* Linking with the code of this software in any form is not considered as containing its code.
-* If your software uses a modified version of this software, it is considered as containing this software's code, thus you have to license your software under MS-RL.
+* If your software uses a modified version of this software, it is considered as containing this software's code.
 * Any forked version of the original [yue/yue](https://github.com/yue/yue) repo is considered as a modified version of this software.

 ### Alternative license

-The source code of Yue project is also available under an alternative license if you subscribe to the [paid plans][paid-plans].
+The source code of Yue is also available under an alternative license if you subscribe to the [paid plans][paid-plans].
 Unlike MS-RL, the alternative license does not require you to open source your software when you use a modified version of this software.